Bal Assessment WA

 If you live in bushfire prone area it is extremely important that you prepare your home to the Australian Standards 3959-2009 to increases the likelihood of sheltering in your home as the fire passes.

-All BAL bushfire attack level assessments are performed to achieve the lowest BAL rating that complies to AS3959-2009.
+All BAL bushfire attack level assessments are performed by bushfire consultants to achieve the lowest BAL rating that complies to AS3959-2018.

 Anyone who is inside the bushfire prone area who plans to build a new home,